kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 If our code makes a successful server connection, then find `<div id="textTarget">` on our page and place whatever content is inside of `getArticleInfo.responseText`.

 `getArticleInfo.responseText` is a reference to the data we requested in `getArticleInfo.open()`, which is the "articleName.txt" file.
 The copy in that file will be placed in `<div id="textTarget">`.

+If the code can't connect to the server and `getArticleInfo.status`  doesn't equal `200`, then the browser console will display a message saying, "There was a problem with the request."
+Note that this console message will only appear if `getArticleInfo.status` doesn't equal `200`: the value of `getArticleInfo.readyState` has no effect on whether or not the console message appears.
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>
 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method